Njanderson/548/hw1/hw1b.md

 # Profile Ariane

-In this homework, we are going to profile Ariane and find sources of inefficiencies (stalls) for the benchmark suite provided by [riscv-tests](https://github.com/riscv/riscv-tests)
+In this homework, we are going to profile Ariane and find sources of inefficiencies (stalls) for the benchmark suite available in [riscv-tests](https://github.com/riscv/riscv-tests)

 ## Turnin using Canvas